rmorshea/labox/docs/src/index.md

 ## Basic Usage

-with setup completed, find some data you want to save:
+With setup completed, find some data you want to save:

 ```python
 data = {"hello": "world"}